Engaging with your audience builds the relationships that make LinkedIn worth being on.

 For a deep dive on this, see our guide on LinkedIn personal branding and our roundup of the best LinkedIn profile examples.

 The fastest way to be forgettable is to say what everyone else is already saying.
-Your angle, your experience, your specific take—that's what earns engagement and builds a recognizable voice.
+Your angle, your experience, your specific take: all of THAT is what earns engagement and builds a recognizable voice.

 Write Headlines that Build Curiosity